10 Jan Binghamton University – SUNY – Decker School of Nursing Program Review

 - Degree Programs: BS/BSN, Accelerated BSN, RN-to-BSN, MSN, Nurse Educator, Nurse Practitioner, PhD (Doctoral)

 The Decker School of Nursing of Binghamton University has a national reputation for being a center of academic excellence with a dedicated and compassionate faculty, a diverse and talented student body, and a highly skilled and supportive staff.
-The school has various undergraduate and graduate programs in nursing which provide a sound basis to individuals who want to start a career in this field and to Registered Nurses who want to specialize in a particular area.
-These programs are all accredited by the Commission on Collegiate Nursing Education (CCNE), allowing graduates to be qualified for the National Council Licensure Examination for Registered Nurses.
+The school has various undergraduate and graduate programs in nursing which provide a sound basis for individuals who want to start a career in this field and for Registered Nurses who want to specialize in a particular area.
+These programs are all accredited by the Commission on Collegiate Nursing Education (CCNE), allowing graduates to qualifiy for the National Council Licensure Examination for Registered Nurses.

-The Decker School of Nursing offers a traditional four-year BSN program to applicants who completed high school or those who are studying college for the first time.
-The program for the traditional freshmen are rooted in liberal arts and sciences, and it will require 126 credit hours of study, which is broken down to 52 credits of nursing coursework and 74 credits of prerequisites, electives, and general education courses.
-Applicants of the four-year BSN program must be a graduate of an accredited secondary school or must possess an equivalent education.
-Admission is usually competitive that is why students must demonstrate excellent academic performance in mathematics, chemistry, and biology.
-It is also required to submit test scores from the American College Test (ACT) and the Scholastic Aptitude Test (SAT).
+The Decker School of Nursing offers a traditional four-year BSN program to applicants who have completed high school or those who are studying at college for the first time.
+The program for traditional freshmen is rooted in the liberal arts and sciences and will require 126 credit hours of study, broken down into 52 credits of nursing coursework and 74 credits of prerequisites, electives, and general education courses.
+Applicants of the four-year BSN program must be graduates of an accredited secondary school or possess an equivalent education.
+Admission is usually competitive which is why students must demonstrate excellent academic performance in mathematics, chemistry, and biology.
+The school requires applicants to submit test scores from the American College Test (ACT) and the Scholastic Aptitude Test (SAT).

-Applicants who finished one or two years of college education in an accredited school receive a different type of BSN program from the Decker School of Nursing.
-These individuals will go through a two or three-year program which is also grounded in liberal arts and sciences and will be qualified to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) after graduating.
-Transfer students who applied at the Decker School of Nursing will be considered sophomores if they are admitted with remaining prerequisites, and applicants who have done these subjects already can join the junior class.
+Applicants who have finished one or two years of college education in an accredited school receive a different type of BSN program from the Decker School of Nursing.
+These individuals will go through a two or three-year program also grounded in the liberal arts and sciences, and they will be qualified to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) after graduating.
+Transfer students who applied at the Decker School of Nursing will be considered sophomores if they are admitted with remaining prerequisites, and applicants who have completed these subjects already can join the junior class.

 Baccalaureate Accelerated Track (BAT)

-For individuals who have a baccalaureate degree in a non-nursing field, the Decker School of Nursing offers a Baccalaureate Accelerated Track (BAT) which is a rigorous 12-month program that allows graduates to become eligible for the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
-The Bachelor of Science degree in Nursing typically requires 126 credit hours of education, but students in this kind of program can transfer a maximum of 78 credits from their previous coursework.
-Applicants must possess a bachelor’s degree from a different field and must hold a cumulative GPA of 3.0 on a 4.0 scale, and at least 3.0 average in their prerequisite requirements.
+For individuals with a Baccalaureate in a non-nursing field, the Decker School of Nursing offers a Baccalaureate Accelerated Track (BAT), a rigorous 12-month program that allows graduates to become eligible for the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
+The Bachelor of Science degree in Nursing typically requires 126 credit hours of education, and students in this program can transfer a maximum of 78 credits from their previous coursework.
+Applicants must possess a Bachelor’s degree from a different field and hold a cumulative GPA of 3.0 on a 4.0 scale, and at least 3.0 average in prerequisite requirements.

 RN to BS Program

 The RN to BSN program is for Registered Nurses with an Associate or Diploma Degree in Nursing who wanted to pursue a Bachelor’s Degree in the same field.
-This kind of program provides a lot of flexibility to working nurses because most of the coursework is done online.
+This program provides a lot of flexibility to working nurses since most of the coursework is done online.
 Applicants of the RN to BS program will be evaluated based on their previous coursework, and they can transfer up to 98 credits.
-Although most course content is delivered through the web, students are still expected to visit the campus for some classes and skills training.
-They will also have to undergo a clinical experience in their chosen facility with emphasis on leadership management roles.
-Nevertheless, students who want to earn a BSN degree in as little time as possible can apply for an accelerated program which runs for two to three semesters.
-There is a particular criterion for this program and applicants must have completed the general education courses, nursing prerequisites, and general elective courses.
-They also have to be licensed as a Nurse and must have a full year of work experience at the time of their application.
+Although most course content is delivered through the Web, students are still expected to visit the campus for some classes and skills training.
+They will ahave to undergo a clinical experience in their chosen facility with emphasis on leadership management roles.
+Nevertheless, students who want to earn a BSN degree in as little time as possible can apply for an accelerated program thatruns for two to three semesters.
+There is a particular criterion for this program; applicants must have completed general education courses, nursing prerequisites and general elective courses.
+They must be licensed as a Nurse and have a full year of work experience behind them at the time of their application.

 Double Degree or Intra-University Transfer

-The Double Degree or Intra-University Transfer of the Decker School of Nursing is for current Binghamton students who want to pursue a baccalaureate degree in nursing other than their first major.
-It is also offered to students who come from another school of Binghamton but wish to transfer to the Decker School of Nursing for a BSN program.
-The curriculum of the program also has 126 credit hours and students can transfer up to 68 credits of their nursing prerequisites, electives, and general education courses.
-Admissions to the program are competitive and is often based on the applicant’s prerequisite coursework.
+The Double Degree or Intra-University Transfer of the Decker School of Nursing is for current Binghamton students who want to pursue a Baccalaureate Degree in nursing other than their first major.
+It is offered to students who come from another school in Binghamton but wish to transfer to the Decker School of Nursing for the BSN program.
+The curriculum of the program has 126 credit hours and students can transfer up to 68 credits of their nursing prerequisites, electives, and general education courses.
+Admission to the program is competitive and is often based on the applicant’s prerequisite coursework.

 Doctorate of Nursing Practice (DNP)

-The Doctorate of Nursing Practice (DNP) prepares clinical nurse specialists and nurse practitioners in responding efficiently to the changes in the healthcare delivery system and the emerging healthcare needs of the people.
+The Doctorate of Nursing Practice (DNP) prepares clinical nurse specialists and nurse practitioners to respond efficiently to changes in the healthcare delivery system and the emerging healthcare needs of people.
 It places emphasis on leadership and evidence-based nursing practice to create a significant impact on healthcare outcomes.
-Students in the program can choose two functional roles; to be a clinical nurse specialist or a nurse practitioner.
-They can also select the area of specialization they wish to pursue such as Family Health Nursing, Family Psychiatric Mental Health Nursing, Adult-Gerontological Nursing, and Community Health Nursing.
+Students in the program can choose two functional roles: to be a clinical nurse specialist or a nurse practitioner.
+They can select the area of specialization they wish to pursue such as Family Health Nursing, Family Psychiatric Mental Health Nursing, Adult-Gerontological Nursing, and Community Health Nursing.

-Students with a baccalaureate degree in nursing who want to obtain the DNP program of the Decker School of Nursing may apply for admission during the fall semester and will be required to complete 77 credits.
-On the other hand, students with a master’s degree in nursing can also apply during the fall semester and will be necessary to finish 35 to 38 credits.
+Students with a Baccalaureate degree in nursing who want to complete the DNP program of the Decker School of Nursing may apply for admission during the fall semester and will be required to complete 77 credits.
+On the other hand, students with a Master’s degree in Nursing can apply during the fall semester and will be required to finish 35 to 38 credits.

 Doctor of Philosophy (Ph.D.) in Nursing Program

-The Doctor of Philosophy (Ph.D.) in Nursing program equips students for research and engaged scholarship that will enhance the knowledge base of nursing and develop the delivery of health care for vulnerable populations and rural areas.
+The Doctor of Philosophy (Ph.D.) in Nursing program equips students for research and engaged scholarship that will enhance the knowledge base of nursing and develop the delivery of healthcare for vulnerable populations and rural areas.
 The program includes dissertation, related courses, nursing and health policy, and research and conceptualization.
-The Doctor of Philosophy (Ph.D.) in Nursing program requires 52 to 54 credits of study and students who completed the course and defended a dissertation will be able to graduate.
+The Doctor of Philosophy (Ph.D.) in Nursing program requires 52 to 54 credits of study and students who complete the course and defend a dissertation will be able to graduate.

-Students will gain admission to the Ph.D. program once the requirements are met, and these are the required coursework, a teaching requirement, a comprehensive examination, university graduate school residency, and successful defense of the dissertation proposal.
-Moreover, candidates for the program must also satisfy the general conditions for admission to the Graduate School of Binghamton University, making sure that they adhere the policies emphasized in the Graduate School Manual.
+Students will gain admission to the Ph.D. program once the requirements are met: coursework, a teaching requirement, a comprehensive examination, university graduate school residency, and successful defense of the dissertation proposal.
+Moreover, candidates for the program must also satisfy the general conditions for admission to the Graduate School of Binghamton University, ensuring that they adhere the policies outlined in the Graduate School Manual.

 Master of Science (MS) in Nursing Programs

-The Decker School of Nursing is also offering a Master of Science (MS) in Nursing program which is available in a four-semester sequence of coursework.
-These programs have a total of 46 to 49 credits, depending on the chosen field of specialization.
+The Decker School of Nursing offers a Master of Science (MS) in Nursing program which is available in a four-semester sequence of coursework.
+The program has a total of 46 to 49 credits, depending on the chosen field of specialization.
 Students can pursue an MS in Adult-Gerontological Nursing, MS in Community Health Nursing, MS in Family Nursing, and MS in Family Psychiatric Mental Health Nursing.
-Each of these specializations is unique, but the curriculum is composed of core courses, clinical courses, role courses, supportive courses, and elective courses.
-Students with a Master’s Degree in Nursing already can enroll in one of the school’s post master’s certificate programs which have similar specialized areas.
+Each of these specializations is unique, but the curriculum is composed of core courses, clinical courses, role courses, supportive courses, and electives.
+Students with a Master’s Degree in Nursing can enroll in one of the school’s Post-Master’s certificate programs in similar specialized areas.

 Post-Graduate Nurse Practitioner Certificate Programs

-The post-graduate nurse practitioner certificate programs are also available in the Decker School of Nursing.
-These programs are offered to students having a master’s degree in nursing who wish to be prepared as a nurse practitioner.
+Post-graduate nurse practitioner certificate programs are available in the Decker School of Nursing.
+These programs are offered to students with a Master’s Degree in nursing who wish to be prepared as Nurse Practitioners.
 Students are expected to show competence in research and a solid foundation in the nursing theory and professional issues.

 The certificate programs available in the Decker School of Nursing are Adult-Gerontological Nurse Practitioner, Family Health Nurse Practitioner, Community Health Primary Care Nurse Practitioner, Family Psychiatric Mental Health Nurse Practitioner, Forensic Health, Nursing Education, and Disaster Management.

-To apply in any of these programs, candidates must meet the Graduate School requirements for a master’s degree and a bachelor’s degree in nursing from a CCNE or ACEN accredited schools and must have a current and valid license to practice as a Registered Nurse in the U.S. with a proof of clinical experiences in New York clinical facilities.
-Applicants should also submit two satisfactory professional or academic references, personal statement, curriculum vitae or resume, and copies, of course, syllabi as well as official academic transcripts with a grade of B or higher.
+To apply to any of these programs, candidates must meet the Graduate School requirements for a Master’s Degree and a Bachelor’s Degree in Nursing from a CCNE or ACEN accredited schools.
+They must have a current and valid license to practice as a Registered Nurse in the U.S. with proof of clinical experience in New York clinical facilities.
+Applicants should submit two satisfactory professional or academic references, a personal statement, curriculum vita or resume, and copies, of course, of syllabi as well as official academic transcripts with a grade of B or higher.